2dameneko/unfake-opt.py/README.md

 - **`jaggy`**: Removes isolated diagonal pixels

 ## Performance
-Example processing times for a 1024x1024 image:
+Example processing times for a 1024x1024 image on a high-end Intel desktop CPU using defaults:
-- Pure Python: ~115 seconds
+- Pure Python: ~71 seconds
-- With Rust Acceleration: ~400 milliseconds
+- With Rust Acceleration: ~700 milliseconds (about 100x speedup!)

 ## Algorithm Details